 Luckily, sales engagement platforms do just that—supercharging your revenue efforts by automating repetitive tasks, identifying deal blockers, and making it easy to replicate the most effective selling behaviors.
+See Salesloft in action.

 This post will show you how sales engagement fills the gaps your CRM leaves and how using the two together accelerates deal velocity.

 The Difference Between Your CRM And A Sales Engagement Platform

 As two of the most critical pillars of the tech stack, sales engagement and CRM are often thought of interchangeably, but this isn’t the case.
 Instead, you should be integrating both of these tools to optimize sales activities.

 Here’s any easy way to think about it: your CRM stores and organizes your customer contact information and records the interactions.
 Then, your sales engagement platform uses automation to create hyper-personalized interactions with buyers without sacrificing scale.

 Whereas salespeople often have to retroactively update their CRM to log their activities (usually after some nagging), sales engagement gives sellers one unified platform to start and end their day in, automatically logging each selling activity.

 The top sales engagement platforms leverage AI and machine learning to not only automate selling activities but also identify what’s working, so sellers are always making strategic, data-backed decisions.